 Gold Medal Pole Vaulter Trains in Atlanta, Georgia

 Katie Nageotte perfects her craft at the Atlanta Track Club.
-In Tokyo, she won the gold medal for a 4.90 pole vault that she dedicated to her father, who passed away when she was in high school.
+At the Tokyo Olympic games, she won the gold medal for a 4.90 pole vault that she dedicated to her father, who passed away when she was in high school.

 Emory Swimmer Makes History